 I visited Toll Gate Revival for the first time in January 2016.
 The vintage shop had barely been open three months, yet seemed to be at capacity concerning inventory.
-My attention drifted around an old Atlantic gasoline pump, a steel stencil-cutter manufactured in St. Louis, the head of a taxidermied moose wearing Santa’s hat.
+My attention drifted around an old Atlantic gasoline pump, a steel stencil-cutter manufactured in St. Louis, the head of a moose wearing Santa’s hat.
 Though my consciousness reminded me of the contrary, I couldn’t shake the feeling that I’d roamed the store a hundred times.

-This was not a case of deja vu, but rather a firsthand account of Toll Gate Revival owner Seth Hunter’s marketing strategy was.
+This was not a case of deja vu, but rather a firsthand account of Toll Gate Revival owner Seth Hunter’s marketing savvy.
 In the year leading up to his October 2015 launch in Lawrenceville, Hunter conducted business from a North Side studio, meanwhile establishing the reputation that’s cultivated his 15,000-and-counting Instagram followers to date.
 “It wasn’t an actual storefront with hours or anything, but I had a presence,” he says.

 Effects of our internet age aside, my unforeseen wave of nostalgia is almost certainly a byproduct of the shop’s physical makeup.
 Collected from abandoned properties or purchased from auctions, flea markets, and estate sales in the Pittsburgh tri-state area, every lost good and found ware in Hunter’s haven tells a story.
 And while they may not be stories you’ve heard before, they’ll make you feel at home nonetheless.